• Skip to primary navigation

 Below are answers to your most frequently asked questions:

-Can you make this recipe dairy free?
-Yes, you can easily make these cinnamon buns dairy free by using dairy-free milk, butter and heavy cream.
+Can you make this recipe dairy-free?
+Yes, you can easily make these cinnamon buns dairy-free by using dairy-free milk, butter, and heavy cream.
 I used Silk soymilk and Earth Balance vegan butter.
-Silk also makes a dairy-free heavy cream alternative or you could use a canned coconut cream alternative in lieu of heavy cream.
-Please note that Lorraine’s Sweet Dough Mix is dairy free as is.
+Silk and Country Crock also make a dairy-free heavy cream alternative, or you could use a canned coconut cream alternative in lieu of heavy cream.
+Please note that Hand + Heart Sweet Dough Mix is dairy free as is.

 Can you use another gluten-free flour blend?
 No!
-Lorraine’s Sweet Dough mix already contains sugar and all the flours, starches and leaveners needed make this recipe.
+Hand + Heart Sweet Dough mix already contains sugar and all the flours, starches, and leaveners needed to make this recipe.
 You must use this mix to make these exact cinnamon rolls.

 Can you make this recipe less sweet?
-This recipe is sweet, but keep in mind, cinnamon rolls are meant to be indulgent.
-I added all sweet things to this recipe to make them taste and feel like the cinnamon rolls you remember in your pre-gluten-free days.
-Remember, the flour mix already contains sugar, so that can’t be adjusted, but you can lighten up the recipe by using a sugar-free brown-sugar substitute for the filling and skipping the sweet glaze on top.
+This recipe is sweet, but remember that cinnamon rolls are meant to be indulgent.
+I added all sweet things to this recipe to make them taste and feel like the cinnamon rolls you remember from your pre-gluten-free days.
+The flour mix already contains sugar, so that can’t be adjusted, but you can lighten up the recipe by using a sugar-free brown-sugar substitute for the filling and skipping the sweet glaze on top.

 Can I make the cinnamon rolls the night before?
 Yes, once the rolls have risen, you can place them in the fridge and bake them fresh the next morning.